RevenueCat/docs/docs/platform-resources/apple-platform-resources/handling-refund-requests.md

 To do so, you can use RevenueCat's [customer attributes](/customers/customer-attributes) to set a specific preference for any customer.
 RevenueCat provides a reserved customer attribute field, `$appleRefundHandlingPreference`, where you can set values such as:
 - `DO_NOT_HANLDE`: Refund requests will not be handled for this customer.
 You can use this option to disable the feature for customers that have not provided consent.
-- `GRANT_REFUND`: You prefer that Apple grants the refund for this customer
+- `GRANT_REFUND`: You prefer that Apple grants the refund for this customer.
-- `DECLINE_REFUND`: You prefer that Apple declines the refund for this customer
+- `DECLINE_REFUND`: You prefer that Apple declines the refund for this customer.
-- `LET_APPLE_DECIDE`: You have no preference regarding Apple's decision to grant or decline the refund for this customer
+- `LET_APPLE_DECIDE`: You have no preference regarding Apple's decision to grant or decline the refund for this customer.

 You can configure this attribute programmatically through our [SDK](/customers/customer-attributes#setting-attributes) and [REST API](/customers/customer-attributes#setting-attributes-via-the-rest-api), or manually through our custom setter in the customer page.